BlockSigner/business-guide/source/aes/AESsetup.rst

 .. image:: aes_register2.png
     :class: with-shadow

-You will be taken to a form to provide information necessary to register for AES for Business.
+You will be taken to a form to provide information necessary to register your company for AES for Business.
 Once you submit the form, the registration process will start.

-**This is what happens next:**

-You will receive 2 documents to sign:
+- Next, you will receive 2 documents to sign:

-  - GlobalSign Schedule C(Customer Digital Signing Service Acknowledgement and Agreement).
-Darauf hinweisen, dass der Zeichnungsberechtigter unterschreibt..
-Important for the customer: 2.1	Individual Internal Identities (den Kunden darauf hinweisen); 2.2. ist nicht relevant. gn this document with AES or QES.
+•	**GlobalSign Schedule C**: Customer Digital Signing Service Acknowledgement and Agreement (relevant for you is article 2.1)

+This document must be signed with the advanced (AES) or qualified (QES) electronic signature.
+If you are not authorised to sign this document on behalf of your company, please send it to the authorised signatory.

-  - GlobalSign Terms of Use
+ •	**GlobalSign Terms of Use**

-Sobald wir die Dokumente haben, stellen wir einen Antrag auf Company Vetting (bei GS).
+For this document simple electronic signature (SES) is enough.

+- Once the documents are signed, we will submit them to our partner GlobalSign for verification (*vetting process* with GlobalSign).

-- Our partner GlobalSign will contact you to verify the company details you have provided.
-If you have a domain, it will be verified separately to prove your control of the ownership.
-(Beweisführung, dass er die Kontrolle über die Domäne hat).
-Das kann etwas mehr Zeit in Anspruch nehmen.
+- GlobalSign will contact you to verify the company details you have provided.
+If you have a domain, it will be verified separately to prove that you control the domains requested.
+Please be aware that domain validation process may take a few more days.

-- Nach erfolgreicher Vetting, kriegt Skribble die Zugangsdaten und richtet FES für Business ein.

- - Zum Prüfen, dass alles korrekt eingerichtet wurde, erhällt der Administrator eine Signatureinladung.
-Sobald der Admin erfolgreich unterschieben hat, steht FES für Business für alle Skribble Business-Mitglieder bereit.
+- Once your company details are successfully verified, we will set up AES for Business for your company.

+- To check that everything is set up correctly, we will send you a signature invitation to sign a test document.

+- Once you have succesfully signed the test document, AES for Business is available to all members of your Skribble Business.